LightYagami28/Media-Repository/Games/PC/Windows/Atari Driving/Euro Rally Champion/Specification.md

 - **CD-ROM**: Required for installation

 ## Gameplay
-Euro Rally Champion features several types of terrains, including countryside, mountain roads, and closed circuits.
-Players can select from a variety of cars and customize them for performance.
-The game includes both single-player mode and multiple difficulty levels for varied racing challenges.
+**Euro Rally Champion** offers an immersive rally racing experience with a variety of terrains that test players' driving skills.
+Players can drive through rugged countryside roads, winding mountain paths, and closed circuit courses, each presenting unique challenges.
+Customization options for vehicles allow players to adjust the performance of their cars to suit different racing conditions.

+The game features both single-player mode and multiple difficulty levels, providing a wide range of racing experiences.
+Players can choose between automatic or manual transmission, offering a more personalized and challenging driving experience.
+The game is designed for rally enthusiasts who enjoy realistic physics and dynamic, detailed environments.

 ## Developer and Publisher
 - **Developer**: Brain in a Jar Ltd.
 - **Publisher**: Oxygen Interactive Software Ltd.

 ## Additional Notes
-- The game includes both automatic and manual transmission options for a personalized driving experience.
+- **Transmission Options**: Offers both automatic and manual transmission modes for a tailored driving experience.
-- Offers multiple racing environments and vehicle types, ideal for rally fans and racing enthusiasts.
+- **Racing Environments**: Features varied terrains, including mountain roads, countryside routes, and closed racing circuits, ideal for rally fans.
+- **Difficulty Levels**: Multiple levels to challenge both casual players and hardcore rally fans, ensuring replayability.

+---

+**Game Features**:
+- Detailed rally environments that require skillful navigation
+- Wide range of vehicles, all customizable for performance
+- Manual and automatic transmission modes for diverse driving experiences
+- Multiple difficulty levels, catering to a variety of player skill levels